BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 8 (Mi-P)

 NURSE WITCH KOMUGI (Jpn: NURSE WITCH KOMUGI-CHAN MAGIKARTE)

-English and Japanese websites) was a TV series that combined action with abstraction and psychology in the shadow of Evangelion.
+The Soul Taker was a TV series that combined action with abstraction and psychology in the shadow of Evangelion.
 It's definitely one of the heavier bits of watching I've enjoyed.
 So somebody had to take it and fling it inside out.
 Komugi Nakahara, the cute and lively bunny-eared mutant nurse at the Factory, is now the female lead.
-She's a high school student who is working on becoming a cosplay idol singer, under the direction of Yui Kirihara's KiriPro Agency.
-She is also the part-time titular magical girl, fighting the transdimensional virus "Angler," which threatens the Earth.
-Komugi's manager, Shiro Mibu, is also Megumi Akiba's manager, and she frequently has to put up with the squabbling that ensues when Megumi baits the underdeveloped Komugi by pointing out how much bigger her own breasts are.
+She's a high school student who is working on becoming a cosplay idol singer, under the direction of Yui Kirihara's KiriPro Agency and Shiro Mibu's management.
+She is also the part-time titular magical girl, whose mission is to fight Angrar, who escaped from the Vaccine World and is trying to infect Earth with transdimensional virii.
+KiriPro also represents the model Megumi Akiba, and Yui frequently has to put up with the squabbling that ensues when Megumi baits the underdeveloped Komugi (who's 17, by the way) by pointing out how much bigger her own chest is.
 However, Megumi's an Honourable Mention when you put her up against Koyori Kokobunji.
-She's a classmate and friend of Koyori's, another idol-in-training at KiriPro (seen above in the middle picture figuratively squeezing Megumi out of assignments with her impressive numbers)...and Nurse Witch Komugi-chan's enemy.
+She's a classmate and friend of Koyori's, another idol-in-training at KiriPro who is especially in demand for centerfold photos (for obvious reasons), a very nice person...and Nurse Witch Komugi-chan's enemy.
 It turns out that she was infected by the virus, and now battles with the Nurse Witch as Magical Maid Koyori-chan.
-Parodies abound in this wonderfully silly OVA series, and as such, is much more big fun than just the bags under Koyori's chin.
+In the sixth and last OVA of the original series, Karte 5 (2 1/2 followed 2, y'see), the producers decided that Koyori's body wasn't enough Upfrontness for the series, and cranked it up a couple of notches.
+To me, that's like people seeking out crack because regular cocaine isn't enough for them, but anyhoo...a large number of Japan's population has been mysteriously disappearing, including all of Komugi's co-workers at KiriPro.
+It turns out that they've all been kidnapped by a very girlish woman (in personality, not in figure) named "Komachi-sensei."
+She has hypnotized everybody into thinking that they're enjoying a nice, happy, carefree high-school life--which should be a tip-off right there, since high school is a prison.
+While Komachi has all those dictators' names in her name for a reason, she makes Koyori look like she's made of cement in comparison.
+Parodies abound in this wonderfully silly OVA series (Karte 4's skewering of anime studios is notable, with my man Satoru Akahori especially getting it in the neck), and as such, is much more big fun than just the bags under Koyori and Komachi's chins.

 Just a Line.